xpqz/transporter-demo/README.md

   `% go get github.com/compose/transporter`

-  This will give you an error that you can safely ignore:
+  This will give you a warning that you can safely ignore:

   ```text
   package github.com/xpqz/transporter: no buildable Go source files in
   /Users/stefan/work/demo/go/src/github.com/xpqz/transporter
   ```

-  The reason this errors is that Transporter doesn't quite obey Go's recommended project layout.

 - Set Stefan's hacked-up version as a fork, and pull down the changes: